Rainbow Lorikeets in Love: An Amazing Video

 Our house at Forresters Beach, NSW, Australia, was surrounded by native bush.
 We had gum trees, banksias, and bottlebrushes, making it a bird’s paradise.
-We did not feed the birds, but we placed a plastic bowl of water on the deck with a magnet for them.
+We did not feed the birds, but we placed a plastic bowl of water on the deck which was magnet for them.
 Thirty-seven species of birds loved our place; some came only once.
 Over the years, the rainbow lorikeets, the noisy miners, and the red wattlebirds took over, and the wonderful little birds declined.

 The two Rainbow Lorikeets had many offspring, and they cared for them wonderfully.
 Feeding and grooming them.
 Both parents share the work.
 But when they came for bathing, they were treated like all other birds, they were not allowed to share the bath with them.